-Communication and Behaviour

-Credits 4 ECTS

-Entry Requirements This course is for semester 2 only - term 3 & 4
+Credits 3 ECTS Entry Requirements None.
+This course is for semester 1 only Method Lectures Assessment Exam Course Material Book: Lull, J. (2000).

-Method Lectures

-Assessment Exam

-Course Material Book: Lull, J. (2000).
 Media, Communication, Culture (2nd Edition).
 New York: Columbia University Press.
-Book: Andrews, M., Van Baaren, R., &amp; Van Leeuwen, M.L.
+Book: Andrews,M., Van Baaren, R., & Van Leeuwen, M.L.
 (2013).
 Hidden Persuasion.
 Amsterdam: BIS Publishers.
 Assigned articles (Provided in class) Course Outline Ever since Gutenberg invented the movable type and the printing press around 1440, people have been trying to understand how mass media influences human behaviour.
 Some scholars argue that media has the power to persuade people to buy products they don't need, to convince honest citizens to vote for dodgy politicians, and to make us see the world in a certain way so that the interests and privileges of the ruling class are maintained But is this really the case?
 This module will answer the following central question: To what extent can media influence human behaviour?
 This course will examine several media theories, as well as persuasion techniques, such as propaganda and subliminal advertising.
-We will apply these theories to current situations.
-Learning Outcomes Describe various types of media and their characteristics. -Understand how media's influences have evolved over time. -Define communication theories such as the giant hyperdermic needle theory, the two-step flow model, agenda setting theories, and critical theories such as the Frankfurt School. -Apply these theories to current situations in the media.
-Describe mass media's and digital media's ability to create social trends. -Examine publics' own media consumption critically.
-Apply theories for changing behaviour to various situations in the environment. -Understand the mechanisms of certain persuasion techniques used in advertising, propaganda and in current media platforms and outlets.
+We will apply Learning Outcomes Describe various types of media and their characteristics.
+Understand how media's influences have evolved over time.
+Define communication theories such as the giant hyperdermic needle theory, the two-step flow model, agenda setting theories, and critical theories such as the Frankfurt School.
+Apply these theories to current situations in the media.
+Describe mass media's and digital media's ability to create social trends.
+Examine publics' own media consumption critically.
+Apply theories for changing behaviour to various situations in the environment.
+Understand the mechanisms of certain persuasion techniques used in advertising, propaganda and in current media platforms and outlets.